KakaInnocent/alx-low_level_programming/README.md

 |[0x18-dynamic_libraries](https://github.com/KakaInnocent/alx-low_level_programming/tree/main/0x18-dynamic_libraries)|It aims to learn about dynamic libraries in C languages |

 </br>
-C is only hard if you want it to be
+Starting with C from beginner to advanced level